SentinelOne (S)

 With roots in the Israeli cyber intelligence community, SentinelOne (NYSE:S) provides software to help organizations efficiently detect, prevent, and investigate cyber attacks.

-- One risk is its operating losses show it sacrificed profitability while scaling the business
+- On a dimmer note, its operating losses show it sacrificed profitability while scaling the business

 SentinelOne almost passes our quality test.
-If you believe in the company, the price seems fair.
+If you’re a believer, the valuation looks reasonable.

 Why Is Now The Time To Buy SentinelOne?